gatesphere/blog-new/pages/2013/04/04/fudge-is-logarithmic.md

 came across a set of draft rules called, appropriately, [Fudge Space Opera](http://www.sonic.net/~rknop/php/Omar/fudge/spop/spop_0.3.0.pdf).
 Right in the introduction, it states:

->Fudge ... is intrinsically a logarithmic system (although you don’t need
+>Fudge ... is intrinsically a logarithmic system (although you don't need
 >to know that to play it!), and that together with the Scale mechanic lets
 >you elegantly renormalize yourself to any range of sizes.